hearsaycorp/normalize/doc/intro.rst

       ValueError: Star.hip_id is required
       >>>

-(for the rest of this document, tracebacks will be omitted from the python interpreter output).
+(for brevity, in this document, tracebacks will be omitted from the python interpreter output).

 In addition to marking properties as ``required``, you can pass a